habibialireza/TA-Assignments/README.md

-# Artificial Intelligence assignments
+# Artificial Intelligence
-Assignments I have designed for Artificial Intelligence course that I was teaching assistant for.
+Assignments and/or tutorials I have designed for Artificial Intelligence course that I was teaching assistant for.

 to access assignments for a specific course, chose the corresponding branch.